AbedalazizAbualhayjaa-hub/explainable-credit-risk-prediction/README.md

 * Compare model results using evaluation metrics.
 * Explain model predictions using explainable AI techniques.
 * Present the results in a technical report.
+* Deploy the trained model as an interactive Streamlit web application.

+## Best Model

+Logistic Regression achieved the strongest overall performance with a ROC-AUC of approximately 0.806, making it the default model used in the deployed web application.

 ## Models Used